SirNarsh/gotelltherabbit/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Go tell the rabbit (RabbitMQ) is a minimalist HTTP to RabbitMQ & RabbitMQ to HTTP bridge/middleware
+Go tell the rabbit (RabbitMQ) is a minimalist HTTP to RabbitMQ & RabbitMQ to HTTP bridge/middleware written in golang

 - No Auth
 - No message manipulation, checking, verification